mgayatri77/acp_homework_1/README.md

-# acp_homework_1
+# Agora Certificate Program - Homework 1
-Agora Certificate Program - Homework 1
+Made a new login website with an email format verification feature using the assets provided by Agora